16arpi/fouille-texte-2025/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
-│
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         fouille and configuration for tools like black